 Want to know when any of your friends, family members and business contacts are quoted in newspapers or get mentioned on one of the popular blogs?

-You are probably aware of a tool called Google Alerts that will send an update as soon as Google discovers a news story or blog post that mentions your friend.
+You are probably aware of email alerting services called Google Alerts that will send an update as soon as Google discovers a news story or blog post that mentions your friend.
 You just have to create an “as-it-happens” email alert with your friend’s name and Google will help you keep a tab on him or her.

 That’s one of the ways but wouldn’t it be nice if you could setup this kind of news monitoring for a bigger group of people – like your entire friends list?